 If a basement is finished with drywall and a leak occurs, not only does all the drywall have to be re-done but also the flooring, and baseboards, so that all the mold can be removed.
 With the damage, you would normally be looking at an additional $20,000 to $30,000 in cost.

 A new waterproofing system can then be installed prior to refinishing your basement – saving you any unnecessary extra cost.

-Interior waterproofing is much more cost effective than exterior waterproofing.
+Waterproofing from inside is much more cost effective than exterior basement waterproofing.
 That’s why many people opt for the internal option.

-Interior waterproofing ranges from $65 to $125 per foot.
+Interior waterproofing in Toronto ranges from $65 to $125 per foot.
 The determining factors are concrete thickness, height of basement, amount of footage, commercial or residential, accessibility etc.